What are the steps to get a protection from stalking order?

 - by the prosecutor in a criminal proceeding or as a condition of a suspended sentence or probation.1

 You can find the forms that you will need to file in the clerk’s office.
 The clerk can provide you with the necessary help and direction to fill out and file the forms.2 The rest of the steps to get a protection from stalking order are similar to the steps to get an order of protection for victims of domestic violence.

 If I share a cell phone account with the abuser, can I transfer the account into my name?

-If you have been given a stalking protection order, you can ask the judge to give you an order to change control of a telephone number (“Orden de Cambio en Control sobre Número Telefónico”).
+If you have been given a stalking protection order, you can ask the judge to give you an order to change the responsibility and control of a telephone number (“Orden de Cambio de Responsabilidad y Control sobre Número Telefónico”).
 This document will order the cell phone company to transfer into your name, at no additional cost, the responsibility, control, and a change of the phone number (if you wish).
 You can also make the same changes and transfers for the phone numbers of any minors in your custody and request that all personal information be removed from any directory or listing at no additional cost.
 You will have 30 days from being given the order to make these changes.1

 1 8 L.P.R.A. § 640a

 What happens if the abuser violates the order?

 An intentional violation of a protection from stalking order can be contempt of court, which is a misdemeanor crime, and can result in jail time, a fine, or both.
 In addition, s/he can be charged with stalking or whatever other crime may be committed during the violation of the order.1